gofynd/fdk-client-swift/documentation/platform/ORDER.md

 | body | CourierPartnerTrackingDetails | yes | Request body |

-This endpoint allows users to post courier partner tracking details for a given shipment id or awb no. The service will add entry for courier partner statuses and will be saved to oms.
+Modify courier partner tracking details for a given shipment id or awb no.

 *Returned Response:*